Photograph of Wilson's Bird-of-paradise

 Saddle-billed Stork Ephippiorhynchus senegalensis

-This very tall stork with a very long bill, which is black and red with a yellow 'saddle', occurs in Africa south of the Sahara and although mainly uncommon can be seen in many places.
+This very tall stork with a very long bill, which is black and red with a yellow 'saddle', occurs in Africa south of the Sahara and although uncommon can be seen in many places.

 Shoebill Balaeniceps rex

-Photograph of American Swallow-tailed Kite
+Photograph of Shoebill

 Andean Condor Vultur gryphus

-American Swallow-tailed Kite Elanoides forficatus
+Swallow-tailed Kite Elanoides forficatus

 Few things look so beautiful in the air.
 This wonderful thing has a wide distribution, from the southeast USA (northern summer) and Southern Mexico to Northern Argentina, and may be seen in most destinations in Central and South America.

-Photograph of Steller's Eagle
+Photograph of Swallow-tailed Kite

 Harpy Eagle Harpia harpyja

-Peregrine Falco peregrinus
+Peregrine Falcon Falco peregrinus

 Kagu Rhynochetos jubatus

-Photograph of Red-crowned Crane
+Photograph of Kagu

 A displaying Sunbittern by Jon Hornbuckle.